QibinLiang/transformer/README.md

 This project uses the [Chinese-English parallel corpus](http://www.statmt.org/wmt18) from [WMT'18](http://www.statmt.org/wmt18/) as the training dataset.
 The dataset is preprocessed by `preprocessing.py` and the preprocessed dataset is stored in the `data` folder.
 The preprocessed dataset contains the following files:

+- data/train_*.json: Chinese & English training set
+- data/dev_*.json: Chinese & English validation set
-- data/data_char.json: Chinese & English character-level dataset
+- data/test_*.json: Chinese & English test set
-- data/zh_dict.json: Chinese character-level dictionary
+- data/zh_dict_*.json: Chinese dictionary
-- data/en_dict.json: English word-level dictionary
+- data/en_dict_*.json: English dictionary

 The English data is always tokenized in the word-level, no matter the Chinese data is tokenized in the character-level or word-level.
 The Chinese data is tokenized in the character-level by default, but you can also tokenize it in the word-level by setting the `--token_level` argument to `word` in `preprocessing.py`.